 Dragon Force II

-More “proper” strategy than traditional JRPG but still full of pretty elves and overconfident heroes with pauldrons a mile wide.
+More “proper” strategy than traditional RPG but still full of pretty elves and overconfident heroes with pauldrons a mile wide.
 There’s nothing wrong with the English-available original if you were wondering – I just happened to have the sequel to hand for easy screenshotting.

 Eiyuu Densetsu III: Shiroki Majo

 Also known as The Legend of Heroes III: The White Witch, Falcom’s classic RPG has received a million ports and remakes of the years but this one’s always been my favourite.
-By cutting back on everything that gets in the way of that wonderful story and then spending all the development time normally wasted on drawing a million one-hit enemies on beautifully expressive (and often unique) character sprites instead Hudson really have made the definitive version of Chris and Jurio’s adventure, and created a time-respecting alternative to the usual JRPG template.
+By cutting back on everything that gets in the way of that wonderful story and then spending all the development time normally wasted on drawing a million one-hit enemies on beautifully expressive (and often unique) character sprites instead Hudson really have made the definitive version of Chris and Jurio’s adventure, and created a time-respecting alternative to the usual RPG template.

 You will need to keep your TV turned up or wear headphones for this one but it’s worth making the effort – Kenji Eno’s sci-fi tale may be a linear one but when you’re lost in a maze of corridors and hear that little warning “ping” telling you there’s a completely invisible monster somewhere up ahead and it’s getting closer…and closer…